brianrclow/Randodad/README.md

 # Randodad
-Swift UI App using AWS Amplify for auth that gets dad jokes from an API
+A Random Dad Joke app built with Swift UI using AWS Amplify for authentication and an API for dad jokes.